Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_02/step_02.md

 ## Predictions:

-`predict_baseline()` and `predict_ml()` returns prediction values from the cleaned DataFrame (`cleaned_dataset`), the number of predictions to make (`n_predictions`), a specific date (`day`), and a maximum capacity value (`max_capacity`).
+`predict_baseline()` and `predict_ml()` returns prediction values from the cleaned DataFrame (*cleaned_dataset*), the number of predictions to make (*n_predictions*), a specific date (*day*), and a maximum capacity value (*max_capacity*).

-First, they pick the training dataset up to the date mentioned.
-After that, they perform certain calculations or adjustments to make predictions.
-These predictions must not surpass the maximum limit.
+Initially, they select the training dataset up to the specified date.
+Following that, they carry out specific calculations or adjustments to generate predictions.
+It's important to ensure that these predictions do not exceed the maximum limit.

 ```python
 def predict_baseline(cleaned_dataset: pd.DataFrame, n_predictions: int, day: dt.datetime, max_capacity: int):